bzminer/bzminer/README.md

     "cpu_validate": [false], // Whether solutions from this device should be validated on the CPU before sent to pool

     "reset_oc_dag_gen": [false], // If true, will reset overclocks before dag is generated. after dag is generated, will set overclocks back to what they currently are.
 Useful for very high OC

+    "disable_community_fund": false, // If true, will disable the community fund

     "multi_mine_ms": [5000, 15000], // how long each algo should mine when dual mining